MAIA

 - Axis 3 and Axis 4: Development and validation of MAIA-CCAM and MAIA-UAM, respectively, both guided by a Design Thinking approach.

-- Axis 5: Cross-sectional demonstration in case studies, where MAIA will model passenger behaviour in two specific cases using the MAIA Engine, with the aim of providing input for MAIA-CCAM and MAIA-UAM.
-Simulations will be conducted to compare multimodal performance indicators before and after the implementation of new innovative mobility services.
+- Axis 5: Cross-sectional demonstration in case studies, where MAIA modeled passenger behaviour in two specific cases using the MAIA Engine, with the aim of providing input for MAIA-CCAM and MAIA-UAM.
+Simulations were conducted to compare multimodal performance indicators before and after the implementation of new innovative mobility services.

-TML will develop and validate the MAIA Engine by collecting data and developing algorithms for passenger profiling, airport access monitoring and demand modelling.
+TML developed and validated the MAIA Engine by collecting data and developing algorithms for passenger profiling, airport access monitoring and demand modelling.
+TML researcher Behzad co-wrote a paper based on the reasearch.
+You can read the paper via de download section on the right.